-KeyLines has been used to deploy sophisticated network visualization capability in many high profile and complex organizations.
-In this case study, we explain how KeyLines helped a major European national police force visualize and analyze communication records data.
+KeyLines has been used to deploy sophisticated link analysis capability in many high profile and complex organizations.
+In this case study, we explain how a major European national police force built their own link analysis software for law enforcement using KeyLines.

 The customer is a leading systems integrator (SI) whose current clients include multinational bodies, government ministries and law enforcement agencies across Europe.
 They were seeking a new visualization solution for one of their existing customers – a national police force.

 With over 100,000 officers, the police force is one of the largest in Europe.
-They have made extensive use of network visualization technology during their investigations.
+They have made extensive use of link analysis technology during their investigations.
 In particular they have leveraged call records analysis to uncover evidence of suspected criminal activity and understand dynamics of criminal organizations.

-In late 2013, the SI approached Cambridge Intelligence seeking a superior alternative to their existing network visualization solution.
+In late 2013, the SI approached Cambridge Intelligence seeking a superior alternative to their existing link analysis solution.
 The software they had previously deployed to the police force had been hindered by their supplier’s decision to stop on-going development and maintenance.

 This posed several problems for the SI: